Arellano-Jann/Travel-Notes/STAT 314/R Cheat Sheet.md

 round(c(lower_bound, upper_bound), 3)```
 $\sigma$ is known as residual std error
 $\hat{y}$ is predicted y
-lwr, upr is lower and upper confidence intervals lower_bound and upper_bound are the formulas for confidence intervals df2 is degrees of freedom (error/total)
+lwr, upr is lower and upper confidence intervals (for $\micro$ when given specific x and y values) lower_bound and upper_bound are the formulas for confidence intervals (specific vars) df2 is degrees of freedom (error/total)